To install Gnocchi using pip, just type:

 - Stop the old version of gnocchi-metricd daemon

-- Run gnocchi-upgrade This can take several hours depending on the size of your index and storage.
+This will take from a few minutes to several hours depending on the size of your index and storage.

 Installation Using Devstack¶